 Baking Instructions For Best Flavor

 Some tips when baking is to get the oven very hot.
 This ensures the bread gets nicely browned, which will add to the flavor.
 Preheat the oven to 475F/245C for 30-45 minutes to ensure it is very hot.
+I bake on a baking steel like this one which gives heat from below.

 Using steam in the oven also helps the bread stay moist and allow it to rise fully before forming a crust.
 Add a tray of boiling water to the bottom of your oven just before you place the bread inside.
 Alternatively, use a Dutch oven with a lid for the first 20 minutes, which will steam the bread as it rises.
 Then remove the lid to allow the crust to brown.
 Having a well baked bread that has risen fully seems to make better tasting bread.
 It’s not just the texture that is affected.